jhud/django-geosimple/README.md

 ===================================
 > Basic geospatial helpers for Django
 > Original project was archived and is not being maintained, so this fork is updated to work on Django >= 3.2 Python >= 3.9
+> Note that this code is very old and no longer works with Python 3.13.
+Maybe I will revisit this when I have time, but I recommend looking elsewhere for this fuctionality.

 ### Supports